 Robert Siliciano is a Professor of Medicine at the Johns Hopkins University School of Medicine.
 He is an immunologist and virologist recognized for his work on the treatment of HIV infection.
 He is known particularly for identifying and characterizing the latent reservoir for HIV in resting CD4+ T cells.
 This reservoir is the major barrier to curing HIV infection and the subject of an intense international research effort.
 Siliciano was born in Rochester, New York and grew up in Elmira, New York.
 He graduated from Princeton University with a degree in chemistry and then received an MD and a PhD in immunology from the Johns Hopkins University School of Medicine.
 After a postdoctoral fellowship in immunology at Harvard Medical School, he joined the faculty of the Johns Hopkins University School of Medicine in 1988.
 He is a member of the Howard Hughes Medical Institute and has been elected to the National Academy of Medicine, the National Academy of Sciences, and the American Academy of Arts and Sciences.
 For 16 years, he directed the Hopkins MD-PhD Program at Johns Hopkins.Robert Siliciano and his wife Janet Siliciano lead a laboratory that is focused in finding a cure for HIV infection.
 Following the lab’s discovery in 1995 of a latent reservoir for HIV, they demonstrated that latently infected cells persist indefinitely even in patients on prolonged antiretroviral therapy (ART).
 These studies indicated that eradication of HIV‑1 infection with ART alone would never be possible.
 The lab is now focused on understanding the in vivo dynamics of this reservoir, specifically the factors that account for the remarkable stability of the reservoir.
 The lab is also working to identify drugs that will reactivate latent HIV so that it can be targeted by the immune system, and to develop accurate, scalable assays that can be used to evaluate curative interventions.
 In addition, the lab has studied theoretical aspects of the pharmacodynamics of antiretroviral drugs in an effort to understand the remarkable ability of these drugs to block HIV replication.

-AT-527, a purine nucleotide prodrug, is a potent inhibitor of SARS-CoV-2 in vitro and a promising oral direct antiviral agent for the treatment of COVID-19
+AT-527, a double prodrug of a guanosine nucleotide analog, is a potent inhibitor of SARS-CoV-2 in vitro and a promising oral antiviral for treatment of COVID-19

 Jean-Pierre Sommadossi is the founder of Atea Pharmaceuticals (NASDAQ: AVIR), where he currently serves as the Chairman & CEO.
 Jean-Pierre has over 30 years of scientific, operational, strategic and management experience in the biotech industry.
 Previously Jean-Pierre was the Principal Founder of Idenix Pharmaceuticals, Inc. (NASDAQ: IDIX) and a Co-Founder of Pharmasset, Inc. (NASDAQ: VRUS).
 Both of these companies were acquired; Idenix by Merck for $3.85 billion in 2014 and Pharmasset by Gilead for $11 billion in 2012.
 Jean-Pierre held a number of key executive positions at Idenix, including Chairman of the Board of Directors, Executive President and Chief Scientific Officer from 1998 to 2000, and then as Chairman and Chief Executive Officer from 2000 to 2010.
 During Jean-Pierre’s tenure, Idenix discovered, co-developed and co-launched telbivudine (Tyzeka™/Sebivo®) for the treatment of hepatitis B, and established a major clinical pipeline of antiviral therapeutics for the treatment of hepatitis C and HIV/AIDS.
 Jean-Pierre is a member of the Harvard Medical School Discovery Council, Chairman, Kezar Life Sciences, Inc. (NASDAQ: KZR), Chairman of PegaOne, Chairman, Panchrest, Inc., and a member of the Board of The BioExec Institute, as well.
 Prior to his entrepreneurial career, Jean-Pierre was on the faculty of the University of Alabama at Birmingham School of Medicine since March 1985.
 Jean-Pierre served as a Professor of Pharmacology, Toxicology and Clinical Pharmacology from June 1992 to November 2000.
 He has authored over 180 peer-reviewed publications and holds more than 60 U.S. patents associated with cancer and antiviral therapeutics.
 Jean-Pierre holds a PharmD and PhD in Pharmacology from the University of Marseilles, France.